 - Lean backward regularly in order to minimize pressure on your intervertebral discs.
 Doing a few neck exercises helps relieves the strain off your lower back and neck muscles.

 - Maintain a good sitting position and use an ergonomic chair which provides plenty of lumbar support.

 - The top of your computer screen should be slightly below or at the eye level.

 - Keep your shoulder straight, your ears should be in the same line as the shoulders.

 - Blink often to reduce strain on eyes.
 Every now and then look far off for 20 seconds.
 Try this, it is highly relaxing.

-- Use a chair with adjustment mechanisms which are accessible from the sitting position.
-Invest in chairs wisely and choose those which have logical, intuitive and easy to operate adjustment mechanisms.
+- Use an office chair with adjustment mechanisms that are accessible from the sitting position.
+Invest in office chairs wisely and choose those which have logical, intuitive and easy to operate adjustment mechanisms.